kivy/kivy-ios/README.md

     $ toolchain pip install plyer

 The Kivy recipe depends on several others, like the sdl\* and python recipes.
-These may in turn depend on others e.g. sdl2_ttf depends on freetype, etc.
+These may, in turn, depend on others e.g. sdl2_ttf depends on freetype, etc.
 You can think of it as follows: the kivy recipe will compile everything necessary for a minimal working version of Kivy.